 DownloadNewsSourceForge.netForumContact

-jVSTwRapper is an easy and reliable Java Wrapper for Steinbergs VST interface.
-It enables you to develop VST 2.4 compatible audio plugins and virtual instruments plus user interfaces with the Java Programming Language on Windows, Linux and Mac OSX.
-Three Demo Plugins (+src) are included!
+jVSTwRapper is an easy and reliable wrapper to write audio plug-ins in Java.
+It enables you to develop VST (2.4), Audio Unit (AU) and LADSPA compatible audio plugins and virtual instruments plus user interfaces (Swing) and run them on Windows, Linux and Mac OSX.
+Five demo plugins (+src) are included.

 INTRO

-The Steinberg VST interface technology is used and supported by a large variety of different audio applications on different platforms like Windows, Linux and Mac OS X. This technology is a de facto standard for audio applications, so almost all of them are capable of hosting VST plugins, including the [Audacity] project hostet at sourceforge.net [top]
+The Steinberg VST interface technology is used and supported by a large variety of different audio applications on different platforms like Windows, Linux and Mac OS X. This technology is a de facto standard for audio applications, and provides the richest set of functionality for audio plugin programming. jVSTwRapper therefore uses VST as the base technology and translates other audio plugin standards such as Audio Unit (AU) or LADSPA to VST by means of "native stubs".

 HOW IT WORKS

-It delegates the calls from the VST host system to an java interface and vice versa.
-So all you have to do is to write a java class which implements the wrapper interface and implement the audio algorithm.
-Providing a user interface for your audio plugin is done in exacly the same way.
+It delegates calls from the host system to an java interface and vice versa.
+All you have to do is to write a java class that implements the wrapper interface and code the audio algorithm.
+Providing a user interface for your audio plugin works similar: just implement the respective Java interface.
+You wont need to touch any native code, operating system specific workarounds or GUI toolkits.
+Also, no knowledge of Audio Units (AU) or LADSPA is required.
+You entirely work with Java and the Java version of the VST interfaces.

-The jVSTwRapper also enables you to write platform independent (mac/win/linux) vst plugins.
+The jVSTwRapper also enables you to write platform independent (mac/win/linux) plugins.
 The same files run, without any additional effort (no need for recompilation, no platform specific GUI, etc.) on all platforms.
-The wrapper itself is a native compiled binary (.so on linux, .vst bundle on the mac, .dll on windows) that invokes a JVM and delegates native calls to the VST plugin implemented in java[top]
+The wrapper itself is a native compiled binary (.so on linux, .vst and .component bundle on the mac, .dll on windows) that invokes a JVM and delegates native calls to the VST plugin implemented in java.

 INSTALLATION